powerseb/PowerExtract/README.md

 # Future Plans

- Short-term I plan to implement the correct parsing of Kerberos Tickets to a format which can be read by Rubeus etc. - Currently Kerberos tickets are parsed but not transformed to the correct format.
+Short-term I plan to implement the correct parsing of Kerberos Tickets to a format which can be read by Rubeus etc. - Currently Kerberos tickets are parsed but not transformed to the correct format - this is completed (more complex than I thought) .

 # How did you do it?